 "I make data-driven decisions on buying and selling shares.
 I often need to understand dynamic economic and industry-specific factors that influence their performance.
 My decisions are data-driven, and I work with a range of analysts to get the information I need.
 I don't use EO myself, but if it can eb trusted and adds value to my analyses then it is a good data source for me."
 Ecosystem category: Capital Markets, Managed Funds and Superannuation

-Implement investment strategies and manage trading activities to achieve goals over timeframes suited to investor needs.
+Role in the industry: Implement investment strategies and manage trading activities to achieve goals over timeframes suited to investor needs.

-Make a profit from buying and selling shares.
+Key driver: Make a profit from buying and selling shares.

 Questions that Alice wants to answer: